 My toilet is crying much of the time, running water with the cry of a preemie, so soft, but loud enough for my son to walk away from the television, across two rooms, to shut its door.
-The plumber is back, today his third visit.
+The plumber is back, one of the reliable plumbers in Louisville, KY, today his third visit, he will be installing a water softener.
 His beard a wire brush, salt hair, his boots on my welcome mat.
 I offer him coffee before remembering that I no longer make it.
 He accepts water in a lemonade glass, despite the threat of snow.
 I leave him to soothe the porcelain baby.

 Gentle grunts and mutterings, metal on tile, the scrape of the heavy lid, he spent his childhood in Italy.
 He told me where, and I nodded as if it meant something to me, as if we understood each other now, and I could picture the kitchen table of his childhood, where his mother rolled out gnocchi and shooed him away with a stained apron.
 I want to offer him a sliver of breakfast cake made with almond paste, but I have none.
 He’s been to my home more than any friend, and I needn’t dress for him, my hair unwashed, long sleeves, sans bra and brushing.
 I realize now, with his soft sounds, his knees on my bathroom floor, that he’s closer to me than anyone in this town.
 I let him in.